Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 | Software Reset               | [`RES`](#res)      |0011             |

 #### `PASS`
-This instruction does nothing and skips .
+This instruction does nothing and skips.
 All undefined instructions will be ignored by the processor and effectively achieve the same behavior.
-However, since new instructions might be defined in the future, it is important to to use this specific instruction as its behavior will not change in the future.
+However, since new instructions might be defined in the future, it is important to use this specific instruction as its behavior will not change in the future.
 The condition has no effect on this instruction as it will do nothing regardless if the condition is met or not.

 |31-28                           |27-25| 24-22                 |21-0     |